igordejanovic/rustemo/docs/src/builders.md

 - Each grammar rule

-### Passing `Context` to actions

-The default builder can be configured to pass lexing context to actions.
+Lexing context is passed to actions as a first parameter.
 This can be used to write semantic actions which utilize lexing information like position or surrounding content.
 For example, layout parser used with string lexer uses this to construct and return a borrowed string slice which span the layout preceding a next valid token.
 To be able to return a string slice layout actions need access to the input string and start/end positions.

 By default `Context` is not passed to actions.
 You can change that by `RustemoSettings::pass_context(true)` which is also controlled by